WOT

 Instructions

-• Place yolks, lemon juice, garlic, honey, salt, and chipotle in small food processor or use vessel that will work with an immersion blender.
+• Place yolks, lemon juice, garlic, honey, salt, and chipotle in a small food processor or use a vessel that will work with an immersion blender.

-• With processor or blender running, slowly pour in oil.
+• With the processor or blender running, slowly pour in the oil.
 Process until aioli forms and thickens, about a minute.

-• You can place the aioli in the refrigerator in an airtight container until ready to plate and serve.
+• You can store the aioli in the refrigerator in an airtight container until ready to plate and serve.

 To serve: